 A key component of longer lure skips is braided line.
 It’s supple, flowing effortlessly from the spool, and abrasion-resistant.
 Braided line eliminates fears of breaking off a bass that wraps your line around a dock post or saws it across a propeller.
 And, if you’re concerned that it’s too visible for timid clear-water bass, add a short fluorocarbon or monofilament leader ahead of your lure.

 You can catch bass in marinas year-round.
 Aaron Martens proved that in 2015 when he caught 70 pounds and 2 ounces of summertime bass from a marina’s docks to win a Bassmaster Elite Series tournament on Maryland’s Chesapeake Bay.
 Whether you fish them for spawners, like Grigsby, or during the summer as Martens did, you should always bring some courtesy.

-First, be sure you can fish in that marina, whether that’s permission set out in law or by the owner.
+First, be sure you can fish in that marina, whether that’s the permission set out in law or by the owner.
 Be mindful of property, whether it belongs to the marina or one of its customers.
-They like to keep their boats looking nice just like you do, so avoid bumping into or banging lures off them.
+They like to keep their boats looking nice, just like you, so avoid bumping into or banging lures off them.
 Make every effort to retrieve hung lures.
 “I don’t like leaving anything in a rope,” Grigsby said.